 During the rehabilitation phase, the client has access to group, individual, or family therapy with licensed counselors who can help them understand the issues that led to addiction.
 This time period lasts from 30-day treatments to 90-day programs.
 Once the rehabilitation period has passed, the results should be a permanent elimination of drug and alcohol use, improved health, and the readiness to begin the continued care phase into a new life.

 The chances of relapse are greater during the first six months after release from a rehabilitation treatment program.
 That is why continued care is always available.
 It is designed to monitor the emotional well-being of the recovering addict.
 The continued care phase supports them in their attempts to transition back into life with their family, find a job, or be able to resolve everyday problems.
 Some programs offer telephone counseling and other support services.
 Normally, the continued care phase of treatment lasts from six to 12 months following the completion of the program.
 The result will be the recovering addict will better manage recurring cravings or temptations and develop a fulfilling life.

 Being addicted to drugs or alcohol is a life-consuming activity.
 Most times, everything the addict felt as important is lost because of the need to fuel the addiction.
 Addiction causes life to spiral out of control, causing the loss of family, financial security, friends, careers, and even their health.
 Many times, legal troubles from arrests follow the addict who must also deal with those complications in addition to breaking the addiction.

-An addiction treatment program can stop the cycle of abuse and restore control to life.
+An addiction treatment program can stop the cycle of abuse and restore control to the person’s life.
 Better health is restored and many times families resolve issues that may have been present for years.
 By taking one step at a time, the recovering addict discovers a happier, more fulfilling life.